pavneet298/ML-Powered-Stock-Price-Forecasting-Using-Historical-Market-Data/README.md

-prepare a stock prediction model using the machine learning used various libraries for that also use streamlit.io for the localhost website to make project attractive
+Prepare a stock prediction model using the machine learning Used various libraries for that also use streamlit.io for the localhost website to make project attractive